Benefits of Cast Fiberglass Columns:

 Depending on your application, there are several ways to hold a column in place when used for decoration purposes only.
 One of the most common ways to hold a column in place is to use standard L brackets on the bottom and top of the column’s shaft.
 The Tuscan Base and Capital hide this method of installation.
 If being assembled around a wooden post, a common way to secure the column is by using wood shims.
 The shims should fit snugly between the column shaft and the post for proper stability.

 It depends.
-If you are using one of our WORTHINGTON Cast™, WORTHINGTON Wound™ or paint grade wood columns, then an oil-based or acrylic latex paint must be used.
-Our WORTHINGTON Stone™ Columns come in a pre-finished material that, unless installation touch ups are needed, does not require painting.
+If you are using one of our WORTHINGTON Cast™, WORTHINGTON FRP™ or paint grade wood columns, then an oil-based or acrylic latex paint must be used.
+Our WORTHINGTON Stone™ and Aluminum Columns come in a pre-finished material that, unless installation touch ups are needed, does not require painting.

 For all of our Columns, the capital and base do not add any height unless a decorative capital is used.
 For all of our wood columns, the capital and base do add height.
 These heights can be adjusted per your request.